Franke (company): France

 Franke Foodservice Systems Americas, Inc. is based in Smyrna, Tennessee, in an office and warehousing facility located near the Smyrna Municipal Airport and a factory in Fayetteville, Tennessee.
 The company was established in the 1970s with the purchase of a stainless steel manufacturer in the Philadelphia, Pennsylvania metro area.
 The company moved operations to Tennessee in 1998.
 The business was divided into two sister companies, Franke Foodservice Solutions and Franke Foodservice Supply, in 2016, before being merged back together into a single entity (Franke Foodservice Systems Americas) in 2019.

 The Americas division is focused on the manufacture and sale of custom stainless steel heated and refrigerated equipment for quick-service restaurant chains.

+Franke Home Solutions

+In January 2026, Corrado Mura succeeded Barbara Borra as president and chief executive officer of Franke Home Solutions, following Borra’s retirement after seven years in the role.
+Mura, who had previously served as vice president for the EMEA region, assumed leadership of the division as part of an internal succession announced by the Franke Group in November 2025.

+In January 2026, it was announced Franke had acquired the Norwegian kitchen hood manufacturer, Røros Metall for an undisclosed sum.
+The acquisition placed Røros Metall within Franke’s Home Solutions division and expanded the group’s operations and manufacturing presence in the Nordic region.